 9) Disinfect from the ground up first – my mums tip, to make everywhere safe and clean at a little level.

-10) And finally, tips for the parents – make sure you know which box the kettle is packed in, have a takeaway on moving in night, and also, wine.
+10) And finally, our top tip for moving house with toddlers, a tip for the parents – make sure you know which box the kettle is packed in, have a takeaway on moving in night, and also, WINE.

-Let me know if you have any more (although we’re not planning moving again for a long, long time).
+Let me know if you have any more tips on moving house with toddlers (although we’re not planning moving again for a long, long time).